SReichelt/slate2/doc/Notation.md

   * If the referenced parameter does not have a higher-order parameterization again, the notation expression must match exactly.
   * If it does have a higher-order parameterization, then the notation expression must include a mapping symbol and be interpretable as a mapping.
-The number of parameters on the left of the mapping symbol must match the number of higher-order parameters, and the number of parameters in their higher-order parameterizations must match recursively.
-The right side of the mapping must match the expected notation when the matching parameters are substituted.
+The number of source parameters of the mapping must match the number of higher-order parameters.
+If one of those higher-order parameters is parameterized, the corresponding source parameter must be written as a mapping, such that the same rules apply recursively.
+The mapping target must match the expected notation when the matching parameters are substituted.

   This alternative takes precedence over all others.
 However, the entire notation expression is not allowed to consist purely of a parameter.
 Moreover, a notation expression which is parameterized or a sequence cannot appear within a sequence.

+A _notation expression_ may optionally be followed by _data_ separated by
+* a dot,
+* a keyword,
+* an unquoted identifier that is reserved for this purpose by the metamodel,
+* an opening parenthesis reserved by the metamodel, or
+* an infix mapping symbol.

+If the notation expression is part of a group, the data ends the group and applies to the entire group.
+A dot, keyword, reserved identifier, or reserved parenthesis is considered a data separator even if it occurs within parentheses.
+The data then begins at the previous top-level opening parenthesis.
+A parameter group may consist only of data.

-For example, if the metamodel defines `:` as a notation expression delimiter, higher-order parameterization with `[]`, and `↦` as a mapping symbol, the following are some possible lists of parameters.
+For example, if the metamodel defines `:` as a notation expression delimiter, higher-order parameterization with `[]`, and `↦` as an infix mapping symbol, the following are some possible lists of parameters.
 * `x : ...` declares one parameter `x`.
 * `x : ...; y : ...` declares two parameters `x` and `y`.
 * `x,y : ...` declares two parameters `x` and `y` that have the same data.